 Acknowledgement of Country

-Acknowledgement of Country is a way for both indigenous and non-indigenous people to bring to front of mind the continuing and ongoing role that indigenous peoples have in Australia.
+Acknowledgement of Country is a way for both first nations and other people to bring to front of mind the continuing and ongoing role that first nations peoples have in Australia.

-Mediation Institute and it’s people acknowledge Aboriginal and Torres Strait Islander Peoples as the Traditional Custodians of Australia and pay respect to elders past, present and emerging.
+Mediation Institute and it’s people acknowledge First Nations Peoples as the Traditional Custodians of Australia and pay respect to elders past, present and emerging.
 We recognise the continuing connection to lands, waters and communities.

 Uluru Statement from the Heart

 In 2017 an event of great hope for indigenous Australians was held resulting in the Uluru Statement from the Heart.
 The statement was not received by our federal government in a way that provided much hope for the role and recognition that the Statement from the Heart asked for.

 We recognise that Aboriginal and Torres Islander Peoples were the first sovereign nations of the Australian continent and adjacent islands from time immemorial and that this sovereignty has never been ceded.

 We support a fair and truthful relationship with the people of Australia and a better future for indigenous families based on justice and self-determination.